GAME-CLI-SRV-DEV/.github/profile/README.md

 # Notice: We Are Going on Strike in 2025-1-18.
-We Are Going on Strike Opposing PaperMC's Hardfork, this means No Updates on Our Plugin Repository Will Not Occur Until Paper Reverts the Hardfork Action.\
+We Are Going on Strike Opposing PaperMC's Hardfork, this means No Updates on Our Plugin Repository Will Not Occur Until Paper Reverts this Action.\
 Please Oppose Paper Hardfork!
 # We Are Officially Approximaster Studios!
 We Are Renaming This Organization Approximaster Studios!